mux99/mptcp.dev/debugging.md

 For more details about these counters, see:
 [https://mptcp-apps.github.io/mptcp-doc/mptcp-linux.html#analyzing-the-output-of-nstat](MPTCP Doc).

-In case of issue, it is often interesting to run `nstat -n` before, and `nstat | grep Tcp` after the issue.
+When encountering an issue with MPTCP, it is often interesting to run `nstat -n` before, and `nstat | grep Tcp` after the issue.